Ha-Duong-88/Election_Analysis/README.md

 # Overview of Election Audit

-This project is to conduct a congressional election audit for the Colorado Board of Elections.
+This project is to conduct an election audit for the Colorado Board of Elections.
 The objective to analyze the election data and determine the following information for the election:
   1) Total number of votes cast
   2) A complete list of candidates who received votes
   3) Total number of votes each candidate received